RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Introduction

 Apart from the qADI method, there are several other methods for solving the large-scale Riccati equation that have appeared in the literature recently.
 Amodei and Buchot \cite{AmoB10} derive an approximation of the solution by computing small-dimensional invariant subspaces of the associated Hamiltonian matrix \eqref{intro:eq:ham}.
 Lin and Simoncini \cite{LinSim13} also consider the Hamiltonian matrix, and construct the solution by running subspace iterations on its Cayley transforms.
 Massoudi, Opmeer, and Reis \cite{MasOR14} have shown that the latter method can be obtained from the control theory point of view as well.

+In this paper, we introduce a new ADI-type iteration for Riccati equations, RADI.
+The derivation of RADI is not related to qADI, and it immediately gives the low-rank algorithm which overcomes the drawback from \cite{WonB05,morWonB07}.
+The low-rank factors are built incrementally in the new algorithm: in each step, each factor is expanded by several columns and/or rows, while keeping the elements from the previous steps intact.
+By setting the quadratic coefficient $B$ in \eqref{intro:eq:ric} to zero, our method reduces to the low-rank formulation of the Lyapunov ADI method, see, e.g., \cite{morBenKS13,BenLP08,LiW02,Pen00b}.

-A surprising result is that all of the Riccati methods we mentioned so far are equivalent: the approximations they produce in each step are the same.
-This was already shown \cite{BujB14} for the original qADI algorithm of Wong and Balakrishnan, and the algorithm of Amodei and Buchot.
+A surprising result is that, despite their completely different derivations, all of the Riccati methods we mentioned so far are equivalent: the approximations they produce in each step are the same.
+This was already shown \cite{BujB14} for the qADI algorithm, and the algorithm of Amodei and Buchot.
 In this paper we extend this equivalence to our new low-rank RADI method and the method of Lin and Simoncini.
-Further algorithms for computing low-rank approximate solutions of \eqref{intro:eq:ric} are the extended \cite{HeyJ09} and rational Krylov subspace methods \cite{SimSM13a}, the low-rank Newton-Kleinman ADI iteration \cite{BenLP08,BenS08,BenHW15,Saa09}, and algorithms based on doubling \cite{Bin14,ChuFL05}.
+Among all these different formulations of the same approximation sequence, RADI offers a compact and efficient implementation, and is very well suited for effective computation.

 This paper is organized as follows: in Section \ref{lrcf}, we recall the statements of the Lyapunov ADI method and the various Riccati methods, and introduce the new low-rank RADI algorithm.
-We also discuss several important implementation issues.
-In Section \ref{equiv} we show the equivalence of all aforementioned methods.
-Finally, in Section \ref{ssne} we discuss strategies for choosing shift parameters, and demonstrate different available options by running several numerical experiments.
+The equivalence of all aforementioned methods is shown in Section \ref{equiv}.
+In Section \ref{impl} we discuss important implementation issues, and in particular, various strategies for choosing shift parameters.
+Finally, Section \ref{num} compares the effect of different options for the algorithm on its performance via several numerical experiments.
+We compare RADI with other algorithms for computing low-rank approximate solutions of \eqref{intro:eq:ric} as well: the extended \cite{HeyJ09} and rational Krylov subspace methods \cite{SimSM13a}, and the low-rank Newton-Kleinman ADI iteration \cite{BenLP08,BenS10,BenHW15,Saa09}.